Wing-stop logo

 What Is Wing-stop?

-Wing-stop is a chicken-focused restaurant franchise offering chicken wings, boneless wings, tenders, chicken sandwiches, French fries, other foods, and beverages.
-Restaurants feature limited customer seating and rely on off-premises orders placed digitally via the company website or app or by phone.
-They may sell beer and wine where legally permitted and are typically located primarily in shopping centers, occupying approximately 1,200 to 2,000 square feet of leased retail space.
+Wing-stop is a quick-service franchise specializing in chicken wings, boneless wings, tenders, chicken sandwiches, French fries and related menu items.
+Restaurants provide limited customer seating and emphasize off‑premises orders placed digitally via Wing-stop's website or app or by phone.
+Revenue includes the sale of food and beverages, including beer and wine where legally permitted, and restaurants are typically located in leased retail spaces primarily in shopping centers, generally occupying about 1,200 to 2,000 square feet.

 Wing-stop Franchise: Pros and Cons